Laura Tingle: Political analysis and commentary

-When Turnbull subsequently resigned as Liberal prime minister ahead of a similar internal party leadership ballot in 2018, Tingle described the replacement of Turnbull with Scott Morrison as "utterly pointless".
-She judged that the move to oust Turnbull was driven by "pure spite and collective madness".
+When Abbott's successor Malcolm Turnbull resigned as Liberal prime minister ahead of an internal party leadership spill in 2018, Tingle described the coup on the ABC as a "pointless political assassination: an ideological war but a campaign redolent with spite and personal ambition."
 On the day he resigned, Turnbull chose Tingle as the first of a small number of reporters permitted to question him at his final press conference.
-She asked if he regretted making too many concessions to conservatives.